 Propane: RVs have some systems that rely on propane.
 These systems include centralized heaters, stoves, ovens and refrigerators.
 The average cost of propane is around three dollars a gallon and class As can have up to 80 gallon tanks.

 RV Insurance: When you call for insurance quotes, you will be amazed at how affordable their rates are.
 RVs have some of the best insurance rates out there.
-They cover you for collision issues, liability on campsites and other aspects that come with traveling.
+They cover you for collision issues, liability on campsites, and other aspects that come with traveling.
+You can insure your RV with great sites like RVerInsurance.com.

 Hitches: Trailer hitches can run anywhere around $100 to $600.
 Fifth wheel receivers also need to move around for turning.
 Make sure that the pickup truck or flatbed you have allows for the hitch to slide around.
 Short bed pickups can suffer significant damage if they are not spacious enough for the hitch.